 Centre for Public Values & Ethics

-The Centre for Public Values & Ethics (CPVE) is an interdisciplinary, academic centre of expertise aiming to conduct and disseminate scientific research on normative issues in the public sector, in particular the fulfilment of public office, both in the Netherlands and abroad.
+The Centre for Public Values & Ethics (CPVE) is an interdisciplinary, academic centre of expertise aiming to conduct and disseminate scientific research on normative issues in the public sector, in particular the fulfillment of public office and the planning, making and executing of public policy, both in the Netherlands and abroad.
 The CPVE wants to connect, strengthen, and push forward research in this area.

 - Toon Kerkhoff